-Sir, Delhi, October 1, 1858.
+SIR, Delhi, October 1, 1857.

-On the close of active operations connected with the siege of Delhi, I feel it a duty I owe to officers and men belonging to, or doing duty with the Foot Artillery, which I have commanded since the 26th June, to bring their conduct to the notice of Major-General A. Wilson, Commandant of Artillery, and holding the chief command of this victorious
+ON the close of active operations connected with the siege of Delhi, I feel it a duty I owe to officers and men belonging to, or doing duty with, the Foot Artillery, which I have commanded since the 26th June, to bring their conduct to the notice of Major-General A. Wilson Commandant of Artillery and holding the chief command of this victorious army.

-It would be superfluous in me to attempt any such honourable testimony to the admirable ser- detailed report of the unceasing labours, exposure vices of Major J. Brind, and those under his com- to sun and wet, and dangers from the constant
+absent on medical certificate.
+They bear, however, such honourable testimony to the admirable services of Major J. Brind, and those under his comton to sun and wet, and dangers from the constant